kubernetes/kompose/README.md

 #### GitHub release

-Grabbing the latest release from the [GitHub release page](https://github.com/kubernetes-incubator/kompose/releases) for your OS.
+Kompose is released via GitHub on a three-week cycle, you can see all current releases on the [GitHub release page](https://github.com/kubernetes-incubator/kompose/releases).

 ```sh
 # Linux